 Community Councils Ferry Group

 DN read out an email that provided an update.
-Jenni Minto organised a meeting with Transport Scotland and Cmal to discuss the proposal the Dunoon Gourock service.
+Jenni Minto organised a meeting with Transport Scotland and Calmac to discuss the proposal the Dunoon Gourock service.
 Three members of the CCFG attended.

 It was a productive meeting that identified that the current service was not fit for purpose and the areas that were causing the most issues.
 Laurence Kenney from transport Scotland explained how they saw the service and how the process for identifying the needs of any service was going.
 Jenni Minto is to talk to the council regarding the pier provision if this route is serviced by another operator.